Natural Fall Wreaths

 Acorn Fall Wreath

-Make a sweet fall statement with this natural harvest wreath.
+Make a sweet fall statement with this natural harvest wreath making idea for the front door.
 Start by hot-gluing acorns to a grapevine wreath (it's helpful if you hot-glue the caps on first).
 Plan for around 100 acorns to get a full look.
 Add a handmade burlap bow to the top of the wreath.
 For a touch of glamour, add a dusting of metallic gold glitter.